tofuengine/tofuengine.github.io/_pages/file-system.md

 local background = Canvas.new("assets/background.png") -- We can't use the `.` here, but the path separator.
 ```

+When using Lua's `require` function to load custom modules both `.` and `/` are valid path-separators.
+It boils down to a matter of personal choice, but *be consistent* in using one or another or the module could be potentially be duplicated in the modules' *preloaded* table.

 ## Sandbox

 ## Packed files